carrot/gulp-accord/README.md

 ### Why should you care?

 You're hip and modern, and you know that it makes life a lot easier to use compiled languages when you are writing html, css, and/or javascript.
 So many of your projects use tools like jade, stylus, sass, or coffeescript, and build them out to vanilla html, css, and javascript before deploys.
-It also just so happens that you use and love grunt as your build tool.
+It also just so happens that you use and love gulp as your build tool.

 While you can certainly find one-off adapters for each of these languages, wouldn't it be easier if they all had a consistent, unified, and well-tested interface that always supports all options, and the latest version of the language?
 And wouldn't it be nice to just have to install a single gulp plugin to handle all of them?
 If you answered yes to any of the above, that is why you should care.